WeibelLab/hxi-website/content/publication/artemis-chi2021/index.md

 # Summary.
 An optional shortened abstract.
-summary: CHI 2021<br/>In this paper, we describe ARTEMIS' design process with a summary of specific user goals ARTEMIS addresses.
+summary: <b>CHI 2021</b><br/>In this paper, we describe ARTEMIS' design process with a summary of specific user goals ARTEMIS addresses.
 We also describe the system implementation and show an early validation of how the system addresses user goals.

 authors:
 - Danilo Gasques